 When desired length is reached end with a Row 1 in the CC, 18 loops on the hook.
 Fold piece in half with the Right Sides facing so the starting edge meets the loops on the hook and join by working a row of slip stitch to the end.
 Finish off the last loop, weave in ends, wear and enjoy!

 These next 4 photos show where to insert the hook at the beginning of the row for the MC and the CC.

 Note: when switching colors you will go into a different space at the beginning of each row.
 As you get more rows you will see the vertical stripes made with the 2 colors and if you follow the stripes you will be working in the correct space.
 For a MC row: Insert your hook into the space to the left of the edge stitch as in the above photos.

 Notice in the next set of photos the space to insert your hook to pull the first CC loop is to the left of the first MC vertical bar of the previous row.
 See the continuity of the white stripe, keep that in mind as you work that if there is a break in that vertical color line then you've gone into the wrong space.

 The last stitch with the CC should look like this.
 Notice the 2 vertical bars of the MC on the left edge.

-The last stitch of the MC row is made by going between the vertical bars of the last stitch of the previous CC row (photo on the left).
-The photo on the right shows how the stitch should look after completing.
+The last stitch of the MC row is made by going between the vertical bars of the last stitch of the previous CC row (top photo).
+The bottom photo shows how the stitch should look after completing.
 This last stitch on the MC row will add a stitch making the stitch count for a MC row 19.